 This Vegetable Biscuit Pot Pie Cobbler is my take on chicken pot pie minus the chicken.
 Made with store bought biscuits for easy crust.

-I totally confess that I loved Marie Calendar’s pot pies as a kid.
+I totally confess that I loved Marie Callender’s pot pies as a kid.

 Not ashamed of that.

 Preferred them at the restaurant but never turned down a frozen one at home.

 And since I am craving all the comfort foods of my childhood during this time of uncertainty I had to pay respects to the chicken pot pie.

 Except I don’t eat meat anymore so no chicken.